-After school detention will be in the dining hall weekly for subject leader referrals and other incidents which are deemed to warrant an after school detention.
+After school detention will be in the dining hall weekly for subject leader referrals and other incidents which are deemed to warrant an after-school detention.
 (WEDNESDAYS).
-Behaviour incident which occur out of the lessons and warrant a detention will take place after school on Fridays.
+Behaviours incidents which occur out of the lessons and warrant a detention will take place after school on Fridays.
+Lateness to lesson (x3) will result in a Monday detention.